 The suede is treated with DWR to help it repel water, and Oboz recommends treating the outside of the boot annually.
-While that helps water bead up at the service, there is also a waterproof and breathable membrane sandwiched into the upper that truly keeps water out.
+While that helps water bead up at the surface, there is also a waterproof and breathable membrane sandwiched into the upper that truly keeps water out.
 This boot has you covered!

 Comfort & Fit

 Oboz says the heel is shaped to a B-width while the toe box is a C-width, allowing for the extra volume in the toe box.
 Because hiking boot laces are so adept at adjusting for different foot shapes and sizes, these boots worked for testers with narrow to medium width feet.
 We suggest to size up this boot if you prefer wearing thicker socks.
 The toe box is wide enough but a little shallow for those with wider feet.
 That said, a half size up will accommodate a thicker sock and keep your foot warmer.
 If you're on the fence, size up.
 Overall, we are big fans of the comfort and fit of the Bridger, as it is supportive, comfortable, and perfect for winter trails.

 Ease of Use

 Any hiking boot with a dialed-in fit doesn't let you just kick it off when you get back to the house.
 They have to be untied, you may have to unhook the top two lace hooks, and you might even need to loosen the laces.
-That said, the Oboz Bridger, once untied, opens up generously and is easy enough to slip on or off.
+That said, once untied, this boot opens up generously and is easy enough to slip on or off.
 As for getting the right fit, the lower lining means that getting the boot tied comfortably for a long hike is a piece of cake.